grannycart/bibliography/Novels.md

   series={A Fawcett Crest book},
   url={https://books.google.com/books?id=DMNOh1pHCn4C},
   year={1987},
-  publisher={Fawcett Crest}
+  publisher={Fawcett Crest},
+  comment={Classic book in which the US is taken over by religous-nazi-like authoritarians who turn women into nothing but breeding stock.},
+  category={Novels, dystopia}
 }
 % Page 230.
 "The Commander likes it when I distinguish myself, show precocity, like an attentive pet, prick-eared and eager to perform.
 His approbation laps my like a warm bath.
 I sense in him none of the animosity I used to sense in men, even in Luke sometimes.
 He's not saying _bitch_ in his head.
 In fact he is positively daddyish.
 He likes to think I am being entertained; and I am, I am.
+% The above line is maybe the best example, but the theme of BDSM-like power-exchange runs through the book.
+I am not sure how this isn't the _most_ talked about aspect of the book.
+% Improbably though, given the amount of the book dedicated to building up the commander as a character and the protagonist's interactions with him, when it comes to sex she is suddenly not interested.
+Soon after that she falls in love with "Nick" -- the chauffeur character who is barely described except for a few lines talking about how attractive his body is.
+% So all of the slowly-stirred sexual tension in the book is suddenly dropped and replaced with a toke hot-bod who maybe has like 8 words of dialog in the whole book.
+% But so let's say the book isn't about sexual tension.
+What is it about then?
+% Of the broadly-panned 1990 film, Roger Ebert said: "by the end of the movie we are conscious of large themes and deep thoughts, and of good intentions drifting out of focus."
+I have a hard time seeing how that doesn't apply equally to the novel.
+% Oryx and Crake was a better book.

 @book{christie1924poirot,